 If your company revenue is dependent on invoices, it’s probably prone to fluctuations – which can make it harder to commit to growth projects or to pay suppliers on time.
 Invoice finance from companies like Positive Cashflow Finance can help smooth out uneven cash flow, ensuring you have the breathing room to focus on what’s important, but it does come at a cost.

 Compare tailored invoice financing options from a range of lenders

-Finder has teamed up with Funding Options to help SMEs quickly find an invoice financing solution that works for them.
+Finder has teamed up with Think Business Loans to help SMEs quickly find an invoice financing solution that works for them.